Molecular Basis of Malignant Neoplasms Metastasis

 Organ-specific Metastasis in Malignant Neoplasms

 Osteosarcoma, head and neck tumors are also commonly associated with early lung metastasis.
-Liver metastatic disease is most commonly encountered in adenocarcinomas especially of the gastrointestinal tract.
-Lung, breast, and renal carcinoma have been all associated with brain metastatic disease.
-Bone metastatic disease is more common with prostatic and breast cancers.
+The liver metastatic disease is most commonly encountered in adenocarcinomas, especially of the gastrointestinal tract.
+Lung, breast and renal carcinoma have been all associated with brain metastatic disease.
+The bone metastatic disease is more common with prostatic and breast cancers.